Politics 5 min read

 Houthis Enter Iran War with Missile Attacks on Israeli Military Sites

-Yemen's Houthi forces have entered the escalating Iran conflict by launching ballistic and cruise missiles at Israeli military sites, marking a significant expansion of the Middle East crisis that threatens global trade routes and energy supplies.
+Yemen's Houthi forces have entered the escalating Iran conflict by launching ballistic missiles, cruise missiles, and drones at Israeli military sites, marking a significant expansion of the Middle East crisis that threatens global trade routes, energy supplies, and economic stability across the UK and beyond.

-The Houthi faction, allies of Iran, launched coordinated missile attacks on Israeli military installations, posing a direct threat to the Bab al-Mandab strait, a critical choke point for global trade and energy supplies.
+The Houthi faction, a key component of Iran's regional "Axis of Resistance," launched coordinated attacks on Israeli military installations beginning on 28 March 2026, posing a direct threat to the Bab al-Mandab strait — a critical chokepoint for global trade and energy supplies.
 This escalation comes as Iran maintains a near-total closure of the Strait of Hormuz, amplifying concerns about severe damage to the global economy.

 The United States has responded by deploying thousands of Marines and airborne forces to the region.
 Reports indicate that Iranian attacks have injured US troops at a Saudi base, further complicating the security situation.
 Intelligence assessments suggest the US has destroyed only about a third of Iran's missile and drone arsenal, indicating the conflict could intensify further.